Skip to content

 aios orchestrate --session <session-id> --dispatch local --execute live --format json

 Tip (codex-cli): Codex CLI v0.114+ supports codex exec structured outputs (--output-schema, --output-last-message, stdin).
 AIOS uses them when available for more reliable JSON handoffs.
+Review the approval and sandbox policy of the selected client before enabling unattended execution.

 Token cost: